Nilgün Çelebi

 Nilgün Çelebi (born 1950) is a Turkish academic.

+Career

 She studied sociology at the Hacettepe University in Ankara and worked as Professor of General Sociology and Methodology at the Department of Sociology, at the University of Ankara and the University of Mugla.
 She is interested in the linkage between ontological and epistemological-methodological approaches in sociology, the logic of science, conceptualizations, the concept of socius, the role of adjectives and cultural peculiarities, women's entrepreneurship.

 She has published several books and articles mostly in Turkish.